NethServer/nethsecurity/packages/ns-migration/README.md

 - LDAP configuration for remote authentication

 The following NS7 features are still not migrated:
-- authentication certificate and One Time password (OTP)
 - mail notification

 Existing data from connection database are not imported.